okaneco1/SL_experimental2/README.md

 ## Host Switching Data Analysis

 This analysis investigates the retention of host fish DNA in sea lamprey following consecutive feedings on two host species: lake trout and white sucker.
-The analysis examines the impact of fasting periods, weight gain, adn days attached on host DNA detection.
+The analysis examines the impact of fasting periods, weight gain, and days attached on host DNA detection.

 *Sequence Read Count Calculation:* Host fish DNA read counts are summed and visualized to compare lake trout and white sucker sequence proportions across samples.